aimhubio/aim/docs/source/ui/pages/run_management.md

 ### Overview

 The Tags functionality is intended to mark runs.
-A tag can be attached to runs to segment them and then quickly find them.
+A tag can be attached to runs to segment them to be able to quickly find them.

 ### Create tag

 There are two options for creating a tag:

-##### First option
+##### Option 1: From Tags page

-- Go to the tags page by clicking on the "Tags" button from the left sidebar.
+- Go to the tags page by clicking on the `Tags` button from the left sidebar.

-- Click on the "Create tag" button to open the create tag form modal.
+- Click on the `Create tag` button to open the create tag form modal.
   In this modal, there is a form that has two input fields: the first one for the tag name, and the second one for the tag comment.
   There are also color palettes available for selecting the tag color.